Canadian Visa Programs

 Federal Skilled Worker Program (FSWP)

 The Federal Skilled Worker Program (FSWP) is a points-based Canadian immigration program for skilled foreign workers who have at least one year of full-time paid work experience during the past 10 years in one of the dozens of high-demand jobs in Canada categorized at Skill Level 0, A or B by the National Occupational Classification (NOC) codes and who also receive at least 67 out of 100 points possible for different factors and meet other criteria.
 Most of these occupations require a university education or other specialized training and include several occupations in such career fields as: business, education, financial, healthcare, management and technology.
 Points are given for your English and/or French language skills, education level, work experience in an eligible occupation (i.e., NOC Skill Level 0, A or B), age, qualifying offer of Canadian employment, and adaptability.
 Foreign professionals who qualify for the FSWP may be able to apply for Express Entry to Canada.
+The team of authorized immigration consultants that Become A Canadian subcontracts can provide you with an evaluation of your eligibility for the FSWP or other Canadian immigration programs.
 To read more about the FSWP, click here!

 Federal Skilled Trades Program (FSTP)

 There is a strong need all across Canada for skilled foreign tradespeople in numerous occupations, so the Canadian government created the Federal Skilled Trades Program (FSTP) to help fill thousands of high-demand jobs in Canada.
 Many of these trades are in the construction industry, natural resources sector or technical field and include such occupations as carpenters, crane operators, electricians, heavy-duty equipment mechanics, plumbers, power engineers and power system operators, sheet metal workers, supervisors in the forestry and logging sector, supervisors in mining and quarrying, telecommunications installation and repair workers, and welders – among many others.
 Applicants must have at least a high school diploma plus whatever training is required for the eligible trade (this may include completion of a vocational school program, apprenticeship, or on-the-job training – depending on the skilled trade and the Canadian criteria for the trade).
 A minimum of two years of full-time paid work experience during the past five years in the eligible skilled trade is necessary, plus there are other eligibility criteria.
 If you meet the qualifications for the FSTP, you could also be eligible for the Express Entry Canadian immigration system.
+BecomeACanadian.org works with authorized immigration consultants who can assess your eligibility for the FSTP or other Canadian visa programs.
 To learn more about the FSTP click here!

 Provincial Nominee Program (PNP)

 Most of Canada’s provinces and territories have established their own Provincial Nominee Program (PNP), in collaboration with the Canadian national government, for qualified skilled foreign workers who want to immigrate to Canada and settle in their specific province or territory.
 Each Canadian province or territory that participates in the PNP develops its own eligibility criteria, but there is usually a two-step procedure involved.
 A skilled foreign worker first applies to the Provincial Nominee Program of a particular Canadian province or territory and if they receive a Provincial Nomination Certificate, they can then apply to the Canadian national government for a permanent resident visa to Canada.
+The team of authorized immigration consultants that Become A Canadian subcontracts can assist you from start to finish with the process for immigration to Canada.
 To read more about the PNP, click here!

 Family Sponsorship Program